 • Worldwide 5% of businesses and organizational income is taken from them because of fraud.
 To put that in monetary terms, that’s $730 billion dollars.

 • Small businesses lose an average of $150,000 a year.
 Small businesses can’t afford that kind of hit and a lot will go out of business.

-• Prevalent fraud in smaller business is check tampering, skimming, payroll fraud and expenditures for reimbursement.
+• Prevalent fraud in a smaller businesses is check tampering, skimming, payroll fraud, and expenditures for reimbursement.

 • With a high risk credit card processing merchant account, you are protected as best as possible.

 Companies have noticed that with a hotline, 59% of the fraud going on can be prevented.
 Anonymous tips can and will lead to the thieves, liars and pickpockets of the company.
 Not only that, but it can also lead to the end of a lot of people doing it again.

 Fraud week and those folks that felt the same way, decided twenty-five years ago that November 3-9th should be the week to educate the world on how to decrease loss for business and organizations.
 It is dedicated to the awareness, detection, and prevention.